intel/pepc/docs/guide-tpmi.md

           - THROTTLE_COUNTER[63:32]: 162303
 ```

-Note that for UFS feature, the output includes cluster information.
-UFS is special because a UFS
+The output includes cluster information for the UFS feature.
+UFS is special because instances may
-instance may consist of multiple clusters, each with its own copy of control registers (like
+contain multiple clusters, each with its own copy of control registers (like `UFS_STATUS`).
+Header
-`UFS_STATUS`).
-Header registers (`UFS_HEADER` and `UFS_FABRIC_CLUSTER_OFFSET`) are shown only once
+registers (`UFS_HEADER` and `UFS_FABRIC_CLUSTER_OFFSET`) appear only once per instance under
-per instance under cluster 0.
+cluster 0.

 **Note:** On Granite Rapids, instance numbers typically correspond to die numbers (instance 0 = die
 0, instance 1 = die 1, etc.), but this mapping is platform-specific.